deepak26v/config-service/README.md

 # config-service

   For the sake of simplicity, the current implementation uses Spring Boot's default Database - H2.
 This allows for rapid development of   REST apis without worrying about a database schema.
-It is in memory database hence REST call data will be available only in the      current execution session.
+It is a in-memory database hence REST call data will be available only in the      current execution session.

 <b>Save App Config</b>
 - - - -